babylonlabs-io/networks/bbn-1/integration/staking-backend.md

 # Operating a Bitcoin Staking Backend

-In this document we describe a reference tech stack employed by Babylon for a back-end service that collects information about the babylon staking system from Bitcoin and processes unbonding requests performed by users.
+In this document we describe a reference tech stack employed by Babylon for a back-end service that collects information about the Babylon staking system from Bitcoin and processes unbonding requests performed by users.
 The entirety or part of this tech stack can be employed by staking providers to build Bitcoin Staking applications.